xamarin/xamarin-macios/docs/website/mmp-errors.md

 <a name="MM4174"></a>

-#### MM4174: Unable to locate the block to delegate conversion method for the method {method}'s parameter #{parameter}.
+#### MT4174: Unable to locate the block to delegate conversion method for the method {method}'s parameter #{parameter}.

 This is a warning indicating that the static registrar couldn't find the method to create a delegate for an Objective-C block.
 An attempt will be made at runtime to find the method, but it will likely fail as well (with an MT8009 exception).

-One possible reason for this warning is when manually writing bindings for API that uses blocks.
-It's recommended to use a binding project to bind Objective-C code, in particular when it involves blocks, since it's quite complicated to get it right when doing it manually.
+One possible reason for this warning is manually writing bindings for an API that uses blocks.
+It's recommended to use a binding project to bind Objective-C code – in particular when it involves blocks – since it's quite complicated to get it right when doing it manually.

 If this is not the case, please file an [issue](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.